Join Our Team!

 Nurse Practitioner

-Department: Urgent and Primary Care Centre (UPCC) / Full time (35 hours per week)
+Department: Urgent and Primary Care Centre (UPCC) / Locum positions

 The Nurse Practitioner (NP) will provide urgent primary care within a team-based care model.
 Nurse Practitioners will be expected to manage the entire range of acute primary care problems usually presenting to a family physicians office, including minor procedures such as suturing wounds, splinting injuries and responding to acute psychiatric or substance withdrawal scenarios.
 They will be comfortable with resuscitating and stabilizing a patient whose acute medical needs exceed the capability of the unit while awaiting transfer to an emergency room.

-Department: Medical Clinic / Full time (35 hours per week)
+Department: Medical Clinic / Part-time (0.8 FTE or 28 hours per week)

 Nurse Practitioners working in the medical clinic will manage the entire range of acute primary care problems usually presenting to a family physicians office.
 Nurse Practitioners, along with physicians will lead and empower the team.
 They will help plan service delivery to ensure work is satisfying and effective from the perspective of the Practitioner, the participants and the organization.
 The NP will provide client and family-centered care through a trauma-informed approach and evidence-informed practice.